openbmc/openbmc/poky/documentation/ref-manual/features.rst

 -  *phone:* Mobile phone (voice) support

+-  *qemu-usermode:* QEMU can support user-mode emulation for this machine

 -  *qvga:* Machine has a QVGA (320x240) display

 -  *rtc:* Machine has a Real-Time Clock